Accessing non-abelian quotients of the Grothendieck-Teichmueller group via elementary tools: Introduction

-In paper \cite{Ichimura-Kaneko}, H. Ichimura and M. Kaneko introduced a subgroup $\mF$ of $(\ZZ_l[[u,v]])^{\times}$ whose elements satisfy five conditions similar to the defining conditions of $\GTh$.
-Due to \cite[Proposition 1]{Ihara-Kaneko-Yukinari}, $\IK(G_{\QQ(\mu_{l^{\infty}})}) \subset \mF$.
-In paper \cite{Ichimura-Kaneko}, the authors used Coleman's Theorem \cite[Theorem 7.3]{Coleman-Anderson-Ihara} to prove that the image of $\IK$ coincides with the subgroup $\mF \le (\ZZ_l[[u,v]])^{\times}$ if and only if the Kummer-Vandiver conjecture \cite[Section 8.3]{Washington_Cyclotomic} holds for $l$.
+Let $\QQ(\mu_{l^{\infty}})$ be the field obtained from $\QQ$ by adjoining all roots of $1$ of orders $l^t$, $t \ge 1$.
+Let us also assume that $l$ is an odd prime.
+In paper \cite{Ichimura-Kaneko}, H. Ichimura and M. Kaneko construct a group homomorphism $\IK$ from the absolute Galois group $G_{\QQ(\mu_{l^{\infty}})}$ of $\QQ(\mu_{l^{\infty}})$ to the subgroup $\Psi^{-}_1 \le \Psi^-$ (in paper \cite{Ichimura-Kaneko}, the group $\Psi^{-}_1$ is denoted by $\mF$).
+In paper \cite{Ichimura-Kaneko}, the authors use Coleman's Theorem \cite[Theorem 7.3]{Coleman-Anderson-Ihara} to prove that the image of $\IK$ coincides with the subgroup $\Psi^-_1$ if and only if the Kummer-Vandiver conjecture \cite[Section 8.3]{Washington_Cyclotomic} holds for $l$.
 (At the time of writing, the Kummer-Vandiver conjecture is verified \cite{Vandiver-check} for all odd primes $l < 2^{31}$.)
-We think that these results that can probably be used to produce non-abelian finite and infinite profinite quotients of $\GTh$ that also receive a surjective homomorphism from $G_{\QQ}$.
+Combining these statements with the surjectivity of the $l$-adic cyclotomic character $G_{\QQ} \to \ZZ_{l}^{\times}$, we conclude that the homomorphism in \eqref{psi-QQ} is surjective for every odd prime $l< 2^{31}$.